 A typographic installation, "Finn/Wake" reconstructs a night-dream series text from James Joyce's novel: Finnegans Wake.
 Where Ulysses was a book of the day, Finnegans Wake is a book of the night or "nought-time."
 Joyce purposely obscures what our eyes can(not) see by blurring over 17 different languages.
 Within this installation text is freed from the page and given a physical shape.
 Painted as a night-time landscape where language and vision are never fully discernible, the viewer experiences a moment of Joyce's word play, outside of the page reading black text on a black background.
-Exhibited in the University of Michigan Warren Robbins Gallery, March 2008.
+Exhibited in the University of Michigan Warren Robbins Gallery.
 Materials: masonite, wood, paper, steel, aluminum.

-UPDATE March 2008: Finn/Wake won an International Design Award (3rd Place) in the student category of Exhibition Design!
+UPDATE 2008-09: Finn/Wake won an International Design Award (3rd Place) in the student category of Exhibition Design!